F:165 A:32 K:3.33 SSN:164 WWV Log

 Just before my licence was on the way, Dad and I built my first

-rig.
-A Heathkit HW-101.
+rig, the second HW-101 in the household.
 Soon after a 400Hz CW filter was added.
 Imagine.
 Three stations,

 lots of antennas and all on the air at the same time.
 There's no way